 Boiler Service Equals Boiler Safety

 Boilers require more redundant safety than furnaces.
 Consider this: when water changes from a liquid state to a vapor state it expands to 1,000x times its original size.
-So, if one cubic foot of water turns to vapor all of the sudden, it will be 1,000 cubic feet of vapor.
+So, if one cubic foot of water turns to vapor all of a sudden, it will be 1,000 cubic feet of vapor.
 In a hydronic boiler, which uses liquid water only, you don’t want the water turning to vapor.
 That would mean the boiler has gone hydrostatic and it will cause an explosion.
 This is why regular boiler service is important in ensuring the unit is functioning properly.

 To quote our certified technician, TJ: “With a hydronic boiler, ‘boiler’ is just a catchy name, we never actually want it to boil.
 We just want the water to get hot.”